SamTowne/Containers/README.md

     - `terraform apply`

 ## (Optional) Setup CI-CD using Github Actions
 **WARNING misconfiguration during these steps can compromise your AWS account.
-Do not proceed unless you are absolutely certain that the input values you are providing to github-actions-iam module are correct.**
+Do not proceed unless you are absolutely certain that the input values you are providing to github-actions-iam module are correct and have reviewed the Github Actions module code in detail.
+By default, this module attaches an admin policy to the role and you may need to consider replacing this with a set of permissions that best match your needs and security risk posture**
 1. Set up the github-actions-iam module.
     - In main.tf, remove the comments from the github-actions-iam module
     - Set the github_workspace variable to the github workspace name. e.g.:, If https://github.com/SamTowne/TerraformAWSBootstrap is the repo URL, set as `SamTowne`